microbialman/CGATMetaSequencing/README.md

 ### Configuration

 Before running a pipeline it must be configured by specifying its parameters within the associated YAML file.
-Example *.yml* files can be found in the *pipelines* folder.
+Example *.yml* files can be found in the *pipelines/pipeline_x* folders.

-For instance, settings for the *pipelines_filter.py* pipeline, such as skipping rRNA filtering, can be adjusted in the *pipelines_filter.yml* file.
-The *.yml* file should be edited within the pipelines folder, or if using custom parameters for a single run, copied into the working directory from which the pipeline will be run where it should be named *pipeline.yml*.
+For instance, settings for the *pipeline_filter.py* pipeline, such as skipping rRNA filtering, can be adjusted in the *pipeline_filter/pipeline.yml* file.
+The *.yml* file can be edited within the pipelines folder to set the parameters for every run, or if using custom parameters for a single run, a copy can be generated in the working directory by calling (for example) `python MetaSequencing/pipelines/pipeline_filter.py config`.
+Any settings set in the *pipeline.yml* file in the working directory will overwrite those set in the global settings files in the pipelines folders.

 ### Running